The Bells Up Story:

-“If you’re this successful in a career that makes you sick, stressed and miserable, how much more successful would you be doing something you love?”
+“If you’re this successful in a career that makes you sick, stressed and miserable… how much more successful would you be doing something you love?”

 The answer, for us, was that life is too short to spend unhappy.
 So we turned the basement hobby that brought Dave joy — winemaking — into Bells Up Winery.

 The name “Bells Up” refers to a dramatic moment in classical music where the composer instructs French horn players to lift the bells of their instruments up and project sound with maximum intensity.
 Dave, a French horn player who performed throughout high school and college, says the winery is his “Bells Up” moment.

-We welcome you to experience your own #BellsUpMoment
+Experience your own #BellsUpMoment